nautobot/go-nautobot/docs/RouteTarget.md

 ### NewRouteTarget

-`func NewRouteTarget(id string, objectType string, display string, url string, naturalSlug string, name string, created NullableTime, lastUpdated NullableTime, notesUrl string, ) *RouteTarget`
+`func NewRouteTarget(objectType string, display string, url string, naturalSlug string, name string, created NullableTime, lastUpdated NullableTime, notesUrl string, ) *RouteTarget`

 NewRouteTarget instantiates a new RouteTarget object This constructor will assign default values to properties that have it defined,